Published in The Fringed Gentian™

 118 names are on the shelter memorial board

-137 members served on the Board of Directors
+137 supporters served on the Board of Directors

 250 Fringed Gentian™ newsletters were created